WoWruRU-ClassicAddons/wowChess/wowChess/Readme.txt

 -Added clock and timed games
 -Changed standard board color to green
--Moved strings into localization.lua for translating
+-Moved strings into localization.lua for translating -Translated localization.lua into german, if anyone wants to translate into other languages, drop me a line at hexarobi@gmail.com

 v1.10
 -Added stalemate check